sylvaticus/MITx_6.86x/Unit 00 - Course Overview, Homework 0, Project 0/Unit 00 - Course Overview, Homework 0, Project 0.md

 - Julia: `norm(x)`
 - NumPy: `numpy.linalg.norm(x)`

-If l is not specified, it is assumed to be the 2-norm, i.e. the Euclidian distance.
-It is also known as "length".
+If l is not specified, it is assumed to be 2, i.e. the Euclidian distance.
+It is also known as "length", "2-norm", "l2 norm", ...

 **Dot product of vector**